Abukhalid22/FaceDetectionApp/README.md

 # FaceDetectionApp

 This is a faceDetection Web Application.
-It uses machine learning face recognition API, where users are able to post images and it detects faces in that image.
+It uses face recognition API, where users are able to post images and it detects faces in that image.
 The web application is created using React as the front-end and Node.js and Express as the back-end.
 PostgresQL is used to create the database.

 ## (1)